 Lexington Man Sentenced to 151 Months for Fentanyl Trafficking and Possession of a Firearm by a Convicted Felon

-LEXINGTON, Ky.— A Lexington man, Michael Byrd, 34, was sentenced to 35 years in federal prison on Monday, by Chief U.S. District Judge Danny Reeves, for conspiracy to distribute fluorofentanyl, possession with intent to distribute 100 grams or more of fluorofentanyl, and possession with intent to distribute 10 grams or more of fluorofentanyl.
+FRANKFORT, Ky.— A Lexington, Ky., man, Isaiah Wimberly, 30, was sentenced to 151 months in federal prison on Wednesday, by U.S. District Judge Gregory Van Tatenhove, for possession with intent to distribute 40 grams or more of fentanyl and possession of a firearm by a convicted felon.

-Under federal law, Byrd must serve 85 percent of his prison sentence.
-Upon his release from prison, he will be under the supervision of the U.S. Probation Office for 10 years.
+Under federal law, Wimberly must serve 85 percent of his prison sentence.
+Upon his release from prison, he will be under the supervision of the U.S. Probation Office for four years.

-The investigation was conducted by the ATF and Lexington Police Department.
+The investigation was conducted by ATF, FBI, and the Lexington Police Department.
 The United States was represented by Assistant U.S. Attorney Cindy Rieker.

 This case was prosecuted as part of the Department of Justice’s “Project Safe Neighborhoods” Program (PSN), which is a nationwide, crime reduction strategy aimed at decreasing violent crime in communities.
 It involves a comprehensive approach to public safety — one that includes investigating and prosecuting crimes, along with prevention and reentry efforts.
 In the Eastern District of Kentucky, U.S. Attorney Shier coordinates PSN efforts in cooperation with various federal, state, and local law enforcement officials.

 – END –